 Can divorced persons be re-married?

 Until recently it was almost impossible for a divorced person (with a former partner still living) to be re-married in church.
-The possibility now exists, however, for practicing Christians, known to a parish priest – to apply for a dispensation from the Archbishop or appropriate Bishop, to be re-married in church.
+The possibility now exists for practicing Christians, known to a parish priest – to apply for a dispensation from the Archbishop or appropriate Bishop, to be re-married in church.

-Any application for such a dispensation will only be forwarded to the Archbishop/bishop after a careful enquiry, and provided, also, that the parish priest is satisfied that all appropriate requirements are met.
+Any application for such a dispensation will only be forwarded to the Archbishop/bishop after a careful inquiry, and provided, also, that the parish priest is satisfied that all appropriate requirements are met.
 These will be explained in an initial interview with the parish priest.
 No plans or dates for a wedding should be finalised until a dispensation, in writing, has been received by the Parish Priest and the applicant/s, from the Archbishop or appropriate Bishop.